HynekS/assignment-app/README.md

 Notes

 * Based on create-t3-app.
-* Wile I tried to stick to the AntD component system as much as possible; I haven't worked with it ever before, and I struggled a little.
+* While I tried to stick to the AntD component system as much as possible, I haven't worked with it ever before and struggled a little.
 So I relied on Tailwindcss to get the job done.
 Hope you don't mind.
 * I didn't have time to implement the external DB, so I fell back on mocking the "favorites" feature with localStorage.
 * I haven't had the opportunity to test on Safari; I hope it's not broken beyond recognition.